nus-mmsys/LibreDF/README.md

 TMF models an application as a directected graph of actors.
 Tokens are abstract data flowing on the edges.
 Each actor performs part of the whole computation.

-This repository contains two libraries and three tools.
+This repository contains the following tools :

-- libdataflow : dataflow, actor, input/output port, buffer, token, synchronizer, and socket implementation as well as actor implementations and token serialization and deserialization.
-- libtmfparser : parser for Dataflow Intechange Format (DIF)

 - tmf : displays and analyses the graph and runs the graph on shared memory and on tcp locally.
 - tmf-deploy : deploys a graph on multiple servers.
 - tmf-server : runs part of the graph which is deployed on a specific server.

+These tools use the following libraries:

+- libdataflow : dataflow, actor, input/output port, buffer, token, synchronizer, and socket implementation as well as actor implementations and token serialization and deserialization.
+- libtmfparser : parser for Dataflow Intechange Format (DIF)

 ## Application development (Dataflow Interchange Format)